 Marsh Bellflower is a native perennial plant, growing to 36 inches high, or we should say,"long", as it is usually leaning on other plants.
 The stems are weak, slender, somewhat 3-angled with rough edges.
 Stems are unbranched except near the inflorescence.
 They contain a milky sap.

 Leaves: The narrow linear leaves are alternate, and differ in size between two varieties (notes below).
-They can be up to 2-1/2 inches long and about 12x longer than wide or up to 1-1/2 inches long and only 6x longer than wide.
+They can be up to 2-1/2 inches long, about 12x longer than wide, or they can be up to 1-1/2 inches long and only 6x longer than wide.
 They are light green, thin, may have a few slight teeth, have rough edges and are rough on the mid-vein below.

 The inflorescence is a single small flower on a diverging wiry stalk.